-Where is God calling you?
-If you are interested in using your business skills in communities where Christ is least known, take a look at the many opportunities available, or fill out an enquiry form and one of our Mobilisation Support team will be in contact.
+If you are interested in using your business skills in mission, take a look at the many opportunities available, or fill out an enquiry form and one of our Mobilisation Support team will be in contact.

 - For more business-minded people to be raised up for gospel mission across the world.